Are U.S. stocks rising too fast?Analysts warn stocks could pull back in early 2024 – Wall Street Journal

 To be sure, traders and investment managers often use market sentiment as a contrarian indicator.
 After all, extremely bullish data makes people wonder who is still buying, and extremely bearish data makes people wonder who is still selling.

-“We (Oppenheimer strategists) are not bearish, but we remember that strong year-end gains tend to be met with some skepticism in the first or second quarter of the new year as to whether there is a catalyst for profit-taking and not necessarily Worry about missing out,” Stoltzfus and his team said.
+“We (Oppenheimer strategists) are not bearish, but we remember that strong year-end gains tend to be met with some skepticism in the first or second quarter of the new year as to whether there is a catalyst for profit-taking and not necessarily Worry regarding missing out,” Stoltzfus and his team said.

 Stoltzfus predicted in late October that the S&P 500 would reach 4,400 by the end of 2023; that would mean the index would be down 3.5% from Monday’s 4,559, according to FactSet.
 Stoltzfus said earlier this year that the S&P 500 would rise above 4,900 by the end of the year.
 That was the highest target for the benchmark index among 20 Wall Street institutions surveyed by MarketWatch in August.